sajal/sajalblog/content/post/fun-with-mptcp.md

 #### Jumpbox

 Jumpbox is pretty basic setup.
-It's role is to provide additional gateways which mptcp uses to build additional paths.
+It's role is to provide additional gateways which MPTCP uses to build additional paths.

 OpenVPN server configured normally.
 Set to not redirect default gateway.
 In my current setup I need to ensure that the server assigns the same IP to my client.
 This is not really that crucial, but it keeps things simple.
 Its important to configure each jumpbox to use a different IP range.